-Condition for Termination

-Any member who withdraws from service prior to his or her attainment of age 60 and who has completed at least eight years (4 years if hired prior to July 1, 2007) of membership service is entitled to receive, in lieu of a refund of his or her accumulated contributions, a retirement allowance.

-The annual retirement allowance payable to a member who terminates as a deferred vested payable at age 60 is equal to:

-- 1. A member's annuity which is the actuarial equivalent of the member's accumulated contributions at the time of his or her retirement, plus - 2.
-For a member hired prior to July 1, 2011, an employer's annuity which, together with the member's annuity, is equal to 2% of his or her average compensation for each of the first 25 years of creditable service plus 2-1/2% for each year of creditable service over 25 years. - 3.
-For a member hired on or after July 1, 2011, an employer's annuity which, together with the member's annuity, is equal to 2% of his or her average compensation for each of the first 30 years of creditable service plus 2-1/2% for each year of creditable service over 30 years.
-There will be an actuarial reduction for each year of creditable service below 30 or for each year of age below age 65, whichever is less.
+Amount of Allowance The annual actuarially reduced retirement allowance is equal to the benefit in the section above reduced for each year of creditable service below 30 or for each year in age below age 65, whichever is less.
+Deferred Vested Condition for Termination Any member who withdraws from service prior to his or her attainment of age 60 and who has completed at least eight years (4 years if hired prior to July 1, 2007) of membership service is entitled to receive, in lieu of a refund of his or her accumulated contributions, a retirement allowance.
+Amount of Allowance The annual retirement allowance payable to a member who terminates as a deferred vested payable at age 60 is equal to: A member's annuity which is the actuarial equivalent of the member's accumulated contributions at the time of his or her retirement, plus For a member hired prior to July 1, 2011, an employer's annuity which, together with the member's annuity, is equal to 2% of his or her average compensation for each of the first 25 years of creditable service plus 2-1/2% for each year of creditable service over 25 years.
+For a member hired on or after July 1, 2011, an employer's annuity which, together with the member's annuity, is equal to 2% of his or her average compensation for each of the first 30 years of creditable service plus 2-1/2% for each year of creditable service plus 2-1/2% for each year of average compensation for each of the first 30 years of creditable service over 30 years.
+There will be an actuarial reduction for each year of age below age 65, whichever is less.
 For members hired prior to July 1, 2011, the minimum allowance is \$120 for each year of creditable service.
+Disability Retirement Condition for Retirement A retirement allowance is paid to a member who is totally and permanently disabled, as determined by the Board of Trustees, and has accumulated eight or more years of membership service. four years for those who entered the system before July 1, 2007